Last updated: 11/18/2020

 - Is public transportation operating?
 Yes.

 - Facemasks are required to be worn on public transportation.

-- As of March 24, 2020, U.S. Embassy Juba is no longer accepting appointments for routine American Citizen services.
+- As of November 2, 2020, U.S. Embassy Juba is accepting appointments for routine American Citizen services.
+Please use our online appointment system to schedule your appointment.
 If you are a U.S. citizen in need of an urgent appointment, please email ACSJuba@state.gov.
 If you are a U.S. citizen with an emergency, call us at the numbers listed below: